Skip to content

 Move to the Point On the Graph Screen

-Move Sliders By Long Pressing the Graph Screen
+Move Sliders by Long-Pressing the Graph Screen

 Leg Button

-Leg” button – selects and shows a single leg for all boats or zooms out back to the whole log.
-For leg selection to work, id is advised to cut the logs so their legs match.
-If you click on the “Save” button when inside a single leg, only that leg will be saved.
+The “Leg” button selects and shows a single leg for all boats, or zooms back out to the full log.
+For this to work properly, it is best to cut the logs so their legs match.
+If you press “Save” while a single leg is selected, only that leg will be saved.

 Leg Button